-Aaron Sherber has been the music director of the Martha Graham Dance Company since 1998 and has led them in acclaimed performances at venues throughout the United States, England, and China, including City Center and the Joyce Theater in New York, the Kennedy Center and the Library of Congress in Washington DC, Sadler’s Wells in London, and the National Center for the Performing Arts in Beijing.
+Aaron Sherber has been the music director of the Martha Graham Dance Company since 1998 and has led them in acclaimed performances at venues on three continents, including City Center and the Joyce Theater in New York, the Kennedy Center and the Library of Congress in Washington DC, Sadler’s Wells in London, and the National Center for the Performing Arts in Beijing.
 In recent seasons, his appearances with the Graham Company have included performances with the American Symphony Orchestra, the Albany Symphony Orchestra, the Syracuse Symphony Orchestra, the San Diego Symphony, the Virginia Symphony, the Spokane Symphony, the Hartford Symphony, the Des Moines Symphony, and the Eugene Symphony.
 Mr Sherber’s work with the Graham Company has been called “a special joy” by the Village Voice, and Dance Magazine praised the “authority [and] balance” he brings.

 In addition to his conducting duties, Mr Sherber has prepared new editions of several pieces written for Martha Graham, working from original and intermediate sources, and these editions have been featured both in his own performances with the Graham Company and in performances by other companies.
 His orchestration of the Scott Joplin pieces used in Graham’s Maple Leaf Rag has been in the Company’s repertoire since 2003, and his new orchestration of Wallingford Riegger’s music for Chronicle was premiered in 2005.

-Mr Sherber will appear as a guest conductor at the Juilliard School in March of 2015, leading Carlos Chávez’s score for Martha Graham’s Dark Meadow for the dance division.
+Mr Sherber appeared as a guest conductor at the Juilliard School in March of 2015, leading Carlos Chávez’s score for Martha Graham’s Dark Meadow for the dance division.

 In April 2013, Mr Sherber worked with the orchestra and dancers at the Baltimore School for the Arts for a special project involving Graham’s Appalachian Spring, the first time that the ballet has been performed by a high school; the weeklong festival was named “Best Dance Event” by Baltimore Magazine for 2013.
 Other guest appearances include Baltimore Concert Opera, Boston Conservatory, and the Birmingham Royal Ballet.